rurban/libu8ident/c23++proposal.md

 Allowed are `Recommended, Inclusion, Technical` TR39 Identifier Types.

+Additionally the Halfwidth and Fullwidth Forms, U+FF00..U+FFEF are forbidden, even if allowed in TR39.
+They are confusable with the Latin base alphabet A-Z.

-There are 80 Technical ranges added to the original list of Recommended and Inclusion ID's.
+And there are 80 Technical ranges added to the original list of Recommended and Inclusion ID's.

     grep ', U8ID_Technical' scripts.h | egrep -v 'Not_XID|U8ID_Obsolete|U8ID_Exclusion'